alexmurray/ubuntu-security-podcast/content/episode/episode-181.md

 +++
 title = "Episode 181"
 description = """
-  It's the release of Ubuntu 22.10 Kinetic Kudu, and we give you the all the details on what's new and improved, with a particular focus on the security features, plus we cover a high priority vulnerability in libksba as well.
+  It's the release of Ubuntu 22.10 Kinetic Kudu, and we give you all the details on what's new and improved, with a particular focus on the security features, plus we cover a high priority vulnerability in libksba as well.
   """
 date = 2022-10-21T14:45:00+10:30
-lastmod = 2022-10-21T14:47:14+10:30
+lastmod = 2022-10-21T15:30:14+10:30
 draft = false
 weight = 1001
 episode_image = "img/usp_logo_500.png"